qiboteam/qibo/doc/source/installation.rst

-Installing QIBO
+Installing Qibo
 ===============

-The QIBO package comes with the following modules:
+The Qibo package comes with the following modules:

 * :ref:`installing-with-pip`
 * :ref:`installing-from-source`